centminmod/centminmod-juicefs/readme.md

 ## Sharded R2 Mount On Intel Xeon E-2276G 6C/12T, 32GB memory and 2x 960GB NVMe raid 1

-The server runs on 2x mismatched 960GB NVMe drives in raid 1 so bare in my the potential peak read and write performance of the resulting benchmarks:
+The server runs on 2x mismatched 960GB NVMe drives in raid 1 so take note of that for the potential peak read and write performance of the resulting benchmarks:

 * Samsung SSD PM983 960GB 2.5 U.2 Gen 3.0 x4 PCIe NVMe
   * Up to 3,000MB/s Read, 1,050MB/s Write